ArtisticPhoenix/Debug/README.md

-# Debug for PHP V5.6+
+# Debug for PHP

-This is a full featured debug output/print class, it's main features are
+This is a fully featured debug output/print class, it's main features are

  - Ajustable visibillity, print public/protected/private properties, constants etc.
  - Ajustable depth limits, limit how deep the debugger looks in nested data